Fhy40/clarionCRM/README.md

 Navigate to the webpage by going to localhost:5000 or your computers local ip address:5000

-Stick around as I update this project
+Stick around as I update this project and feel free to message me with any feedback!